laurynas/volvo_crankshaft/README.md

 Arduino Pro Micro is sending serial events to Volvo RTI screen module and controls opening / closing of the screen.

+Original RTI screen is replaced with AT065TN14 and connected to RPi using HDMI cable.
+Driver board is powered by 12V from RTI screen module.

+RPi is powered from step down converter which converts 12V from the car to 5V.

 ## Configure Arduino

 Build and upload [volvo_crankshaft.ino](volvo_crankshaft.ino) to Arduino Pro Micro.